List entry Summary

 The span terminates with squat, square, stone-capped piers adjoining low walls.
 To the south west is a narrow flight of stone steps providing access to the water.
 Stones are stacked in diagonal courses forming a revetment to the south-west bank; the north-west bank has a wall of roughly coursed lias stone with lime stone coping.

-- Article Reference - Author: Page, William - Title: The Victoria History of the County of Somerset - Date: 1978 - Journal Title: The Victoria History of the Counties of England - Volume: 4
+- Book Reference - Author: Page, W - Title: The Victoria History of the County of Somerset - Date: 1978 - Volume: 4

 National Grid Reference: ST4670223792